 In order to graduate, students must have a CGPA of at least 2.70.

-- Credits.
-A fully qualified candidate is required to successfully complete a minimum of 45 credits.
+Credits.
 Additional credits may be required in some cases.

 Time Limit.
 Please refer to the Academic Regulation page for further details regarding the Time Limit requirements.